curl/curl/tests/README.md

   When you run tests via make, the flags `-a` and `-s` are passed, meaning to continue running tests even after one fails, and to emit short output.

-  If you'd like to not use those flags, you can run 'runtests.pl' directly.
+  If you would like to not use those flags, you can run 'runtests.pl' directly.
   You must `chdir` into the tests directory, then you can run it like so:

     ./runtests.pl 303 410